 “The action was well-received ... and that’s giving a chance for investors to focus on macro news and earnings,” said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.

-Healthcare shares also rose after positive updates on a cancer drug from Merck, whose shares were up 2.4 percent.
+Healthcare shares also rose after positive updates on a cancer drug from Merck.

 Hopes that the strike against Syria would not escalate further also spurred investors to shed the U.S. dollar.

-European shares eased, adding to a mixed picture from lower Asian stock markets and suggesting that a degree of caution prevails.
+European shares eased, however, adding to a mixed picture from Asian stock markets and suggesting that a degree of caution prevails.

-The yields on German and 10-year U.S. government bonds, among the most liquid and safe assets in the world, were the highest in nearly two weeks and four weeks, respectively.
+The yields on German and U.S. government bonds, among the most liquid and safe assets in the world, were at their highest levels in nearly two weeks and four weeks, respectively.